 All proposals are reviewed twice per year.
-The evaluation process is based on a combination of factors, including our current schedule of commitments to other community producers, defined by CRTC regulations and policies, the agreement between the Community Producer and Cable 14 on the perceived value of the project to Community Channel viewers and the resources available to fulfill your request.
+The evaluation process is based on the following factors which includes;

+- Our current schedule of commitments to other community producers - The current CRTC regulations and policies - o The resources available to fulfill your request - The agreement between the Community Producer and Cable 14 on the perceived value of the project to Community Channel viewers

-All Staff Producers will consider the following questions while working with you on your program proposal:
+All of our Staff Producers will consider the following questions while working with you on your program proposal:

-- Is the proposal "Community Programming" as defined by the regulations?
-For example: Is the programming a true reflection of the people, places and issues that matter most to the community? - Are local community members involved and showcased in the programming? - Are the issues discussed in the programming relevant to the community?
+- Is the proposal for "Community Programming" correctly defined by the regulations?
+For example: Is the programming a true reflection of the people, places and issues that matter most to the community? - Are local community members involved and showcased in the programming? - Are the issues discussed in the programming relevant to the community? - Does the programming highlight both sides of an issue, or is it primarily one-sided? - Cable 14 is responsible for providing balanced viewpoints.
+Staff Producers will either ask the Community Producer to incorporate alternative perspectives or seek alternate programming that highlights the other side of the story.